petrockblog/PowerBlock/README.md

  - ```statuspin```: Raspberry BCM pin used for status signaling (default: 17) connects to S2 on PowerBlock
  - ```shutdownpin```: Raspberry BCM pin used for shutdown signaling (default: 18) connects to S1 on Powerblock

+## Logging

+The PowerBlock driver logs certain events in the file `/var/log/powerblock.log`.

 ## Shutdown Script

 When the driver observes a shutdown signal from the PowerBlock, a shutdown Bash script is called.
 You can find and edit it at `/etc/powerblockswitchoff.sh`.